riseupnet/riseup_help/pages/about-us/donate/en.md

 Make cheques or money orders payable to "Riseup Networks" and send them here:

 	Riseup Networks
-	PO Box 4282
+	PO Box 3027
-	Seattle, WA 98194 USA
+	Lacey, WA 98509 USA

 We also happily accept wads of crumped up currency.

 **NOTE: Do NOT send cheques from outside of the US!
 We cannot deposit them!
-If you are in Europe, you can either send us a bank transfer (see below), or [[contact us => contact]] for a European mailing address.**

 Unfortunately, we don't have the labor to send you a letter of thanks when we receive your donation.
 Please know that we are so incredibly grateful: your support is our lifeblood and makes all our hard work possible.
 We love you for putting your money where your values are!